Sphereon-Opensource/did-uni-client/README.md

 </h1>

 ### Did-uni-client
-The did-uni-client library is a library to call the universal registrar (e.g. https://uniregistrar.sphereon.io) to create, update and deactivate decentralized identifiers.
+The did-uni-client is a library to call a universal registrar (e.g. https://uniregistrar.sphereon.io) to create, update and deactivate decentralized identifiers.
-And to call the universal resolver (e.g https://uniresolver.sphereon.io) to resolve decentralized identifiers to did documents.
+And to call a universal resolver (e.g https://uniresolver.sphereon.io) to resolve decentralized identifiers to did documents.
 It is written in Typescript and can be compiled to any target JavaScript version.

 ### Supported actions
  * Creating a decentralized identifier (DID)